Why non-toxic diapers matter

 The Parasol Co.
 RashShield Diaper stands out at the value end of the certified market.
 At $0.27–0.45/diaper, it delivers one of the longest free-from lists among affordable options: chlorine, parabens, phthalates, synthetic fragrances, lotions, latex, dyes, petroleum oils, optical brighteners, VOC adhesives, and formaldehyde.

-The structural distinction: the Lycra fiber used in the leg cuffs carries Cradle to Cradle Gold certification for material health — an unusual level of structural-component accountability in a disposable diaper.
+The structural distinction: the Lycra fiber used in the leg cuffs meets Cradle to Cradle material health criteria: an unusual level of structural-component accountability in a disposable diaper.
 FSC-certified wood pulp.
 Bio-based adhesive.
 OEKO-TEX Standard 100.
 The brand claims PFAS non-detect; third-party lab verification is not yet independently published, which is the reason it ranks sixth rather than higher.

 Sizes: NB–6 | Where: parasolco.com

-8. Esembly Cloth Diaper System — Best cloth / cleanest materials
+7. Esembly Cloth Diaper System: Best cloth / cleanest materials

 Esembly runs a circular take-back program: worn-out diapers are accepted for recycling rather than landfill.
-Sizing starts at 7 lbs — not a premature or true newborn size — making it best suited for babies born at or above average weight.
+Sizing starts at 7 lbs: not a premature or true newborn size: making it best suited for babies born at or above average weight.
 An Inner + Outer Bundle (24 inners + 8 outers) runs $320–350.
-A Try-It Kit at $50–60 lets households test the system before committing.
+A Try-It Kit at $57 lets households test the system before committing.

 Where: esemblybaby.com